mediafranca/manifesto/README.md

 ## Design must be open and shareable

 Openness in design means that knowledge, materials, and outputs circulate as resources for participation rather than commodities for consumption.
 Sharing redefines the role of the user as a contributor who enlarges the network through their participation.
-Openness makes every participant an economic actor in the broader sense of sustaining collective presence.
+Openness makes every participant an economic actor in the broader sense, sustaining a collective presence.
 To make something open is to integrate it into a common world.
 Design should give form to this participation, enabling replication, adaptation, and collective growth.

 ## Design must be deliberative (and therefore open)